-• Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver its voter-approved regional high capacity transit program.
+Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver its voter-approved regional high capacity transit program.

-With a total of more than 48.2 million trips in 2018 across 51 cities, and with more than \$2.5 billion capital investment to develop infrastructure scheduled in 2020, the Sound Transit Board will oppose legislation that would negatively alter the oversight, planning, financing, construction, delivery and operation of Sound Transit projects and services.
+In 2019 Sound Transit provided more than 47.8 million trips across 51 cities.
+In 2021, Sound Transit will be opening three new light rail stations and investing more than \$2.5 billion to develop infrastructure.
+The Sound Transit Board opposes legislation that would negatively alter the oversight, planning, financing, construction, delivery and operation of Sound Transit projects and services.

-• Continue to work collaboratively with the State Legislature to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner.
+• Continue to work collaboratively with the State Legislature to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.

 The Board, through Motion No. M2017-37 directed Sound Transit staff to engage with the State Legislature and pursue options to address public concerns about Motor Vehicle Excise Taxes and the depreciation schedule in use for Sound Transit 3.
-Sound Transit will work with the Legislature to develop solutions that seek to implement the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner.
+Sound Transit asks that the Legislature adopt legislation to base vehicle taxes on a more accurate and current value of a vehicle, provided that such solutions must provide alternative or additional security that does not unconstitutionally impair bondholder contracts and is revenue neutral.